Finite elements can handle complex geometry, adaptive meshes, higher-order approximations and has a firm theory

 Accurate approximation of the integral:

-, returns x
+u_glob, returns x and u)

 We need a version of the Trapezoidal rule valid for non-uniformly spaced points: $$ \int_\Omega g(x) dx \approx \sum_{j=0}^{n-1} \half(g(x_j) + g(x_{j+1}))(x_{j+1}-x_j)$$